The Three Dimensions of Safety, Damage and Recovery Define Your Building's Performance In A Major Disaster

 USRC Damage Rating

-The USRC DAMAGE rating dimension reflects an estimate of the cost
+The USRC DAMAGE dimension is an estimate of the cost to

-to repair the building after an event, as a percentage of the building’s
+repair the building, as a percentage of replacement cost

 triggered by building code regulations.